Mmarcos01/mc-exercise/README.md

 1. Ted did a `git pull origin master` into his `Feature Branch` Big no-no
 2. Sebsequesntly when Carol and Bob worked on thier feature they did not perform the `git pull origin master` from "Main" prior to going into thier  `Feature Branch` to work.
 + pulling the master into a feature is bad news...Don't do it!
+3. When both teams tried to submit changes problems occured. this is becuase:
++  Ted and carol have been making changes to the `main` in thier `feature branch` which means they're in fast forward mode, or ahead of themselves so to speak.
++  Bob and Carol are living in the past, they're making edits but they never pulled down the most current content, when they push thier changes they will be the ones to cause the merge conflict.

 ### What should have happened: